peer-base/peer-star/docs/rfc-identity.md

 ### Managing application sessions

-Users will be able to revoke any application session listed on the identity's Authenticated Session list.
+Users will be able to revoke any session listed on the identity's Authenticated Session list at any time.
 Revoking a session will essentially delete the application session from the IdentityManager local storage.

-Even if a malicious application persists the session data for future use, it will be unable to sign artifacts, such as Ephemeral Keys, with both the Session Key and the Device Key, rendering the application useless in those scenarios.
+Additionally, each session has a TTL that limits its lifespan and states when they expire.
+Expired sessions are automatically revoked.

+Applications will be unable to sign artifacts or decypher payload if their sessions are revoked or non-existent.
+This is guaranteed by declining such requests made by applications to the IdentityManager.

 ### Revoking a device